sprblm/The-Design-We-Open/Documenting Internet Shutdowns Workshop/design-for-internet-shutdowns-in-taiwan-report-en.md

 B. **Persona:** Journalist/Citizen journalist.
 This team focussed on the user persona that has gained critical information about an important, national or international issue and wants to make sure that both citizens and appropriate people in power have access to this information.
 The team explored the ways that journalists and citizen journalist personas might face challenges like misinformation and disinformation campaigns as well as malicious entities that look to discredit or erase the information and evidence from existence.
 In our experience as designers working on many projects that face censorship and shutdowns, these personas face targeted attacks and, if an issue is suitably volatile enough, a government or other entity can look to shutdown or throttle internet services or perform targeted censorship.
 This persona has a high intensity existence once they have obtained information they wish to make public and it becomes important quickly to move away from ordinary, yet insecure internet and communications practices towards privacy and security preserving ones.

-C. **Context:** The journey that the user persona went on it%E2%80%99s necessarily an obvious internet shutdown scenario e.g. war, disaster, malicious entity removing connectivity.
+C. **Context:** The journey that the user persona went on is not necessarily an obvious internet shutdown scenario e.g. war, disaster, malicious entity removing connectivity.
 It surfaces as more social and technological censorship and intimidation.
 To publish is to make a target of one's self and this journey encapsulates the experience of an individual who's media outlet does not train or support their safety and that meets this risk not in a hypothetical scenario first, but a real scenario.

 D. **Goal:** To share essential news and information in a way that cannot be traced back to a specific individual through any kind of tracking.